Samsung Galaxy S25 Edge — top plans and offers in Australia

 The Galaxy S25 Edge also integrates Samsung's full suite of Galaxy AI capabilities, such as eliminating distracting sounds from videos, creatively editing and reimaging photos, and leveraging the Gemini digital assistant to complete complex tasks across select apps.

-Samsung Galaxy S25 Edge Hands-On: Thin Phone, Thick Price - YouTube Samsung Galaxy S25 Edge Hands-On: Thin Phone, Thick Price - YouTube
+Samsung Galaxy S25 Edge Hands On: Thin Phone, Thick Price - YouTube Samsung Galaxy S25 Edge Hands On: Thin Phone, Thick Price - YouTube

 Watch On

-Galaxy S25 Edge pre-order deals
+Galaxy S25 Edge plans

 What do you get from the Galaxy S25 Edge?